MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker.md

 -   Allow members of the **Everyone** group to install and run all signed Packaged apps and Packaged app installers.

-## <a name="BKMK_Behavior"></a>applocker rule behavior
+## <a name="BKMK_Behavior"></a>AppLocker rule behavior
-If no applocker rules for a specific rule collection exist, all files with that file format are allowed to run.
-However, when an applocker rule for a specific rule collection is created, only the files explicitly allowed in a rule are permitted to run.
+If no AppLocker rules for a specific rule collection exist, all files with that file format are allowed to run.
+However, when an AppLocker rule for a specific rule collection is created, only the files explicitly allowed in a rule are permitted to run.
 For example, if you create an executable rule that allows .exe files in *%SystemDrive%\FilePath* to run, only executable files located in that path are allowed to run.

 A rule can be configured to use allow or deny actions: